Load and Explore Data

 R

-In order to make reasonable gene comparisons between samples, the count data need to be normalized.
+In order to make reasonable gene comparisons between samples, the count data needs to be normalized.
 In the quantile-quantile (Q-Q) plot below, count data for the first gene are plotted over a diagonal line tracing a normal distribution for those counts.
 Notice that most of the count data values lie off of this line, indicating that these gene counts are not normally distributed.

 Q-Q plots for the first six genes show that count data for these genes are not normally distributed.
 They are also not on the same scale.
 The y-axis values for each subplot range to 20,000 counts in the first subplot, 250 in the second, 90 in the third, and so on.